 - “Finder” for managing documents and files is not as easy as Windows – at least at first glance.
 Yes, there are some nice graphic features like “Cover Flow” but I’m into speed and hotkeys.
-“Spotlight” (Command+Space on the Mac) appears to be a much faster way of accessing documents, files, applications, web, etc.
+“Spotlight” (Command+Space on the Mac) is a much faster way of accessing documents, files, applications, the web, etc.

-- The ‘Retina’ (high definition) display resolution that Apple uses on all it’s hardware, is wasted on TradeStation.
+- Apple’s ‘Retina’ (high definition) display resolution on all its hardware is wasted on TradeStation.
 “TradeStation is hard-mapped and does not scale like a normal graphics program.”
-What this means is that if you set your display to ‘Retina’ definition with TradeStation, the lines (text characters, all graphic elements, etc.) will just be thinner – not any higher definition.
+This means that if you set your display to the ‘Retina’ definition with TradeStation, the lines (text characters, all graphic elements, etc.) will just be thinner – not any higher definition.
 Special display settings are required.